unconventionaldotdev/unbeheader/README.md

 cd unbeheader
 ```

 Before creating the virtualenv, you probably want to be using the same version of Python that the development of the project is targeting.
-This is the version specified in the `.python-version` file and you can install it with `pyenv`:
+This is the first version specified in the `.python-version` file and you can install it with `pyenv`:

 ```sh
 pyenv install